Help Conserve Native Plants

 Planting the Seeds of Tomorrow

-With a gift to the Garden, you’re helping us plant the seeds for a brighter future, today.
+With a gift to Santa Barbara Botanic Garden, you’re helping us plant the seeds for a brighter future, today.

 Other Ways to Give

 Carrying out our mission to conserve native plants and habitats is possible only through support of advocates like you.
-From donor advised funds and volunteering to even donating crypto, there are many ways to show your support.
+From donor advised 501(c)(3) tax deductible donation funds, volunteering, to even donating crypto, there are many ways to show your support to the non-profit.

 a note from

 Having lived most of our lives on the East Coast, my wife Margaret and I were accustomed to four very distinct seasons with widely fluctuating temperatures and levels of moisture, along with flora and fauna specifically adapted to the region.
 Moving to Santa Barbara introduced us to a whole new world of plants and animals, living in sync with the many varied climates of California.

 You too can play a vital role in saving our planet by planting native plants and supporting organizations that do, like Santa Barbara Botanic Garden.

 Because of the unique character of the habitats of the region, along with the associated biodiversity, we set out to learn as much as we could about our new surroundings.